 - Pour the yogurt into the middle of the cheese cloth and it will start dripping whey.

 - When it is done dripping (12-24 hours, depends on how dry you want it), I usually try to squeeze a few more drops out.

-- By the way, this is actually a picture of when I made a different kind of cheese, but I wanted you to get the idea of how to tie it up.
+- By the way, this is actually a picture of when I made a different kind of cheese, but I wanted you to get another idea of how I tie it up.
+Pretty classy, right? 🙂